 - Renaissance Faire performers are a good modern expy.
 Some performers work within a local circuit, so not so much the traveling aspect, but they often come in families with the kids starting to perform as early as they can handle staying in a character.
 Other performers, especially established acts, travel 9-10 months out of the year to events all across the country.

 - Professional Wrestling families are also a good candidate for modern expies.
-Famous examples are
+They have their own page.
+Famous examples are:

-- Dwayne Johnson, who is a third generation wrestler on both his father's and mother's side.
+- The Rock, who is a third generation wrestler on both his father's and mother's side.

 - The entire Hart Family.